SCONE Guide

 Source Fundamentals

-For the eigenvalue workflow used in your BEAVRS-style input, source treatment is driven by `pop`, `active`, and `inactive` plus fission-source convergence behavior.
+For eigenvalue calculations, source treatment is driven by pop, active, and inactive plus fission-source convergence behavior.

 type eigenPhysicsPackage;